Images

 Image options

-Image tasks support a number of optional properties to control the output.
+Image tasks support the following optional properties inside the options object.

 Width